For The Bench

 3 Y-YYO

 Arona - Soft yellow perianth, the soft orange peaks at the rim of the spherical cup.
-Soft spoken and detailed.
+Soft spoken and detailed, a peerless thing for the bench.
 From Clive Postles.

 2 W-W